copernicuz/copernicuz-stash/apps/stash-themer/README.md

+> THIS IS NOT FINISIHED AND NOT USABLE CURRENTLY

 # Stash Base CSS Creator

 This is a small script which transforms Stash's original CSS file into something that's easy to theme.